 The main benefits for employers with this one-touch payroll system are that it will streamline the process of reporting to the ATO by being able to submit payroll information at the completion of each payroll.

 By doing this the ATO will be able to pre-fill the Business Activity Statement (BAS) (W1 and W2) for employers, eliminating potential errors and double handling.
 Additionally, the need to generate and distribute payment summaries may be eliminated for employees as this information will be made available online via myGov.

 Finally, the ATO may allow employers to collect tax file declaration and super choice information online via myGov when onboarding new employees.

-When will Single Touch Payroll come into effect?
+When did Single Touch Payroll come into effect?

 Frequently Asked Questions

 Stay up-to-date with the latest small business insights and trends!

 Sign up for our quarterly newsletter and receive educational and interesting content straight to your inbox.